 Remember the most important quote for this experience: "A healthy mind means a healthy body."

 When it comes to test taking, it pays to be well prepared.
 With the SATs, you should be starting from the beginning of senior year (and it should already be thought about during other years).
 The first thing that you should do, is go to your Spanish lessons.

 But beware, we do not go empty-handed: think about taking your stuff with you every single time.
 Notebook, Spanish textbook, pens, agenda...

-The trick is to prepare your bag the night before to be sure not to forget anything if you’re the type who’s late in the morning.
+The trick is to prepare your bag the night before to be sure not to forget anything if you're the type who's usually running late in the morning.

 Second thing: stay concentrated.
-I know, you didn’t see your friends the entire week and have lots of things to tell them… but do it at the lunch break.
-When you’re in class, make it a point to really listen.
+You might not have seen your friends all week, and perhaps you have a lot to catch up on, but do it at the lunch break.
+When you're in class, make it a point to really listen.